Vikram Rathour: Coaching career

 He was appointed as batting coach for Indian cricket team.

-In November 2021, he was reappointed as batting coach of the Indian national cricket team based on his success with the team.
+In November 2021, he was reappointed as batting coach of the Indian national cricket team based on his success with the team.Under his coaching India become runner up of 2023 ICC Men's Cricket World Cup and winner 2024 ICC Men's T20 World Cup.

+In September 2024, he was appointed as the batting coach of the New Zealand national cricket team for the one-off test match against Afghanistan national cricket team.

+In September 2024, he was appointed as batting coach for IPL 2025 for Rajasthan Royals.